FedEx Logistics opens global headquarters in Memphis

 FedEx Logistics held an event Tuesday to mark the opening of its offices located just steps from historic Beale Street and the FedExForum sports and concert venue in Memphis, a news release said.

 The new headquarters was announced in February 2019.
-At the time, FedEx officials said about 350 of the 680 projected jobs would be new positions.
+FedEx Logistics said it has planned for more than 600 people to work there.

 Once a fixture in the Beale Street entertainment area, Gibson said in December 2018 that it was moving production to Nashville.
 FedEx Logistics said it invested more than $50 million to renovate the building.